 It should have the right balance between popularity, difficulty and relevance!

-The obvious factors are the search volume of keywords.
+The obvious factors is the search volume.

 The more searches of a certain keyword, the more organic traffic you will get!